Have a question about this?

 |---|---|---|

-| Legacy properties on Clearwater Beach | Daily or weekly | Rights generally tied to property; confirm grandfather letters and occupancy caps. |
+| Legacy properties on Clearwater Beach | Daily or weekly | Rights tied to property; confirm grandfather letters and occupancy caps |

-| Condo-hotels | Daily or nightly | On-site management often required; review rental split and amenity fees. |
+| Condo-hotels (Sandpearl, Hyatt Regency, etc.) | Daily or nightly | On-site management often required; review rental split & amenity fees |

-| Specialty HOAs/condos | 7–14 days | A small number of associations publish short-term allowances; request the latest declarations. |
+| Specialty HOAs / condos | 7–14 days | Small number of associations publish short-term allowances; request latest declarations |

-| Unincorporated Pinellas pockets | Varies | Follow county ordinance Chapter 134; properties display "Unincorporated" in tax records. |
+| Unincorporated Pinellas pockets | Varies | Follow county ordinance Chapter 134; tax records will show "Unincorporated" |

 Key Ordinance Considerations

-- Transient lodging is only permitted in Tourist Districts and Commercial Tourist zoning overlays.
+- Transient lodging is only permitted in Tourist Districts and Commercial Tourist zoning overlays

-- Advertising compliance is required—listings must reflect the legal minimum stay to avoid fines.
+- Advertising compliance is required — listings must reflect the legal minimum stay to avoid fines

-- Business tax receipts are mandatory for any property rented for 30 days or less, even within permitted zones.
+- Business tax receipts are mandatory for any property rented for 30 days or less, even within permitted zones

 Always confirm whether a property sits in the city limits or the county.
 Use the Pinellas County Property Appraiser search tool and contact Clearwater's Planning & Development Department at (727) 562-4567 for parcel-specific guidance.